wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 As a senior administrator working for Contoso, you've been asked to test Microsoft AppLocker for future deployment in your WVD environment.
 In an enterprise, this process would normally be done using GPOs, Intune, or Configuration Manager.
 This exercise doesn't include access to those tools or an Active Directory Domain Controller.

-## Exercise - Enable AppLocker in a Windows Server 2016 VM running in Azure

 In this exercise, you'll use a Windows Server 2016 VM running in Azure.
 Because this isn't a Windows Virtual Desktop environment for the lab, Windows 10 Enterprise is not available.
 You will: